 Add to this the fact that people here are often more packed together because there’s such great public transportation and train networks, unlike in countries like mine, which depend mostly on people taking their own vehicle around.

 And “people” may not be the issue.
 Just one unwashed, malodorous person (often, sadly, someone without access to running water, or elderly people with different hygienic standards or difficulty cleaning themselves) can make an Metro, tram, or train car — or an entire bus — stink, and it suddenly seems like everyone’s to blame.

 3. French people are rude

-This is one of the most common stereotypes about the French, and probably the most unfair.
+This is one of the most common French stereotypes, and probably the most unfair.